adlewic/SimpleForm/README.md

 #Simple Form Gem   ♥

 By [Plataformatec](http://plataformatec.com.br/).

-**SimpleForm** is an easy way to integrate forms with style and all the components on your app.
+**SimpleForm** is an easy way to integrate forms with style and all the components on your app, using a specific helper method.

 Basically it's a stack of components that are invoked to create a complete html input for you, which by default contains; labels , hints, errors and the input itself.